-The procedure of the numerical-experiment method is outlined as follows:
+The procedure of the numerical-experimental method is outlined as follows:

 - 1. Specify a value for the natural convection coefficient, h{conv} .
 A reasonable guess is $h{conv} = 30 \text{ W/m}^2\text{K}$; - 2.
 Specify a value for the heat transfer coefficient at the bottom surface of the workpiece, h_b .
 A reasonable guess is $h_b = 350 \text{ W/m}^2\text{K}$; - 3.
 Specify a value for the total heat input energy, Q, produced by the contact friction between the tool shoulder and the plates.
 A reasonable guess is Q = 1740 W; - 4.
 Solve the three-dimensional differential equation (Eq.
 1), under the previously described boundary conditions, using the finite volume numerical method.
 The solution of the resulting system of equations were accomplished with the TDMA method, setting a maximum relative temperature error between two subsequent iterations as 10-6; - 5.
-Determine and store the thirty temperature values, T_i , for the sensors locations shown in Tab.
+Determine and store the temperature values, T_i , for the sensors locations shown in Tab.
 1; - 6.
-Generate thirty random numbers (rand_i) between 0 and 1; - 7.
+Generate random numbers (rand_i) between 0 and 1 (one random number for each sensor location); - 7.
 Compute: $\zeta_i = 0.5$ -rand_i.
 With the value of ζ_i select the value of η_i from a table of integrals of the gaussian normal error function; - 8.
-Choose the value of the standard deviation (σ): 0.0% (temperature reading without noise) and 1.0% (tipical standard deviation value for infrared thermometers).
+Choose the value of the standard deviation (σ): 0.0% (temperature reading without noise) and 3.0% (note that a tipical standard deviation value for infrared thermometers is 1.0%).
 It is considered that the standard deviation value associated to the temperature sensor is equal to 3σ , where σ is the standard deviation; in this manner the numerical measurement trust is of 99.73%. - 9.
-Compute the value of the numerical-experimental temperatures: $T_i' = T_i + \eta_i 3\sigma T_i$.
+Compute the value of the numerical-experimental temperatures: $T_i = T_i + \eta_i 3\sigma T_i$.

 Steps 5 to 8 simulate measurement errors following a Gaussian distribution function with standard deviation of σ .
-It must be emphasized that the standard deviation values, σ , must be multiplied by T_i in the step 9 because they are present in the step 8 as percentual values, thus the value of (σT_i) on step 9 is the standard deviation value in K. In addition, the value of (σT_i) is multiplied by 3 in order to get a larger trust interval (99.73%).
-Table 2 shows the numercial-experimental temperatures for the thirty temperature sensors, T'i (in K).
+It must be emphasized that the standard deviation values, σ , must be multiplied by T_i in step 9 because they are present in step 8 as percentual values, thus the value of (σT_i) on step 9 is the standard deviation value in K. In addition, the value of (σT_i) is multiplied by 3 in order to get a larger trust interval (99.73%).
+Table 3 shows the numerical-experimental temperatures for each temperature sensor, $T_i^{'}$ (in K).